2021 Annual Fund

 Jim Kafka, MKS Instruments / Spectra Physics

 "Training the next generation of students has always been important to me, but the challenge has become personal with my son Daniel entering 10th grade.
 I was pleased to be able to teach a class to 100 students at the Siegman School this past summer.
-In addition to my time, I donate to the OSA Foundation every year to support their critical work connecting students to the world of engineering and research."
+In addition to my time, I donate to the foundation every year to support their critical work connecting students to the world of engineering and research."

 Jack Bufton, Global Science & Technology, USA